Blog

 • Internal communications services for businesses (Skype, Zoom, etc.)

-The add-ons you may offer should be based on the types of businesses or freelancers who use the space and the specific kind of community you are trying to build.
-A space that targets graphic designers and tech-focused companies will benefit from design platforms that they would have to pay for no matter what.
+The add-ons you choose to offer should be based on the types of businesses or freelancers who use the space and the specific kind of community you are trying to build.

 With an add-on service, the coworking space simply takes the hassle of managing these tasks out of the hands of the end-user.